marghidanu/werk/README.md

 werk run
 ```

-to trigger the entire build flow.
  You can also start individual jobs by specifying a target like this:

 ```
 werk run lint